-Action Select the administrator or group on the Administrators and Groups tab.
-Select the role on the Roles tab and click Permissions .
-Select the folder on the Access Groups tab.
+Option Action Review the permissions that include a specific administrator or group Select the administrator or group on the Administrators and Groups tab.
+Review the permissions that include a specific role Select the role on the Roles tab and click Permissions .
+Review the permissions that include a specific access group Select the folder on the Access Groups tab.